tmux-python/tmuxp/doc/quickstart_python.rst

 You may ``session = getById('$<yourId>')`` to use the session object.

-Get session by nane / other properties
+Get session by name / other properties
 --------------------------------------

 I really like `Backbone`_'s approach to handling collections of structured